WilliamZR/unifee/readme.md

 Code for [Unified Evidence Extraction for Fact Verification over Tables and Texts](https://aclanthology.org/2023.eacl-main.82/) at EACL2023.

+## Update
+Results for each evidence extraction is now available!

+You can download them at [google drive link](https://drive.google.com/drive/folders/1FsM2i9qKbzN1DgtMeAOyt9yTbsxtVO8a?usp=sharing).

 ## Shared Task
 The majority of the [base-line code and its documentation](https://github.com/Raldir/FEVEROUS) remains intact.
 We extend it by adding scripts to incorporate neural re-ranking models.